-"Evidence from research clinical studies suggests that Garcinia/HCA extracts generate short-term fat loss.
+“Evidence from research clinical studies suggests that Garcinia/HCA extracts lead to short-term fat loss.

-However, the magnitude of this effect is small, no longer statistically significant when only rigorous clinical research studies are considered, and their clinical relevance seems questionable."
+However, the magnitude of this effect is small, it is no longer statistically significant when only rigorous clinical research studies are considered, and its clinical relevance seems questionable.”

-In other words, the effect when it exists is small and short-lived, and if only rigorous studies are considered, the effect is no longer even statistically significant and clinically relevant.
+In other words, the effect when it exists is small and of short duration, and if only rigorous studies are considered, the effect is not even statistically significant and clinically relevant.

-Already in 2013 another meta-analysis was published that reached similar conclusions, stating that although the results in animals have been promising and real, in humans they disappoint.
+Already in 2013, another meta-analysis was published that reached similar conclusions, stating that although the results in animals have been promising and real, in humans they are disappointing.

-Garcinia Cambogia doesn't seem to be much of a help in weight loss, at least that's what human studies show.
+Garcinia cambogia extract does not appear to be a great help in weight loss, at least that's what human studies show.

-Although the results have been very promising in animals to date, great utility in using this supplement for weight loss in humans has not yet been demonstrated.
+Although the results have been very promising in animals, to date, it has not been shown to be very useful in using this supplement for weight loss in humans.

-If you consider that the possibility of losing 1kg extra at the end of three months justifies the use of this supplement, well, then maybe it's worth it.
+If you think that the possibility of losing an extra 1kg at the end of three months justifies the use of this supplement, well, then maybe it's worth it.

-But in fact, does it justify investing in something that, even when it works, the effects are so modest?
+But actually, does it justify investing in something that, even when it works, the effects are so modest?

-To finish, here are some articles that may be useful to you about various supplements to lose weight.
+Finally, here are some articles that you may find useful about various weight loss supplements.

 Maybe (very) little